 9. Blot

-The blót is a traditional “blood sacrifice”.
-Obviously, today an animal or human sacrifice would be illegal as well as immoral.
+Obviously, today an animal in certain areas would be illegal as well as immoral.
+Unless your a farmer and your slaughtering an animal for your own consumption.
 We can still celebrate a blót as communal worship time with food and drink.

 During this time we can communicate with the Gods, offer gifts, and ask for help from them.